jackiehjm/stx-docs/doc/source/backup/kubernetes/running-ansible-backup-playbook-locally-on-the-controller.rst

 -   inventory_hostname_dc_vault_backup_timestamp.tgz

-The variables prefix can be overridden using the ``-e`` option on the command line or by using an override file.
+The output files' prefixes can be overridden with the following variables using the ``-e`` option on the command line or by using an override file.

 .. _running-ansible-backup-playbook-locally-on-the-controller-ul-rdp-gyh-pmb: